HonzaCuhel/dtu_mlops_project/reports/README.md

 >
 > Answer:

---- question 27 fill here --- **TODO EVERYONE**

 All members contributed equally to the code and this report.
 Each project day we had 1+ zoom calls to assign the tasks to each other for the day.
 Each team member was present on every call.

-Student s240507 was in charge of things such as: Hydra setup, Docker containers for training and inference, actual training of the model.
+Student s240507 (Mikhail) was in charge of things such as: Hydra setup, Docker containers for training and inference, actual training of the model.

+Student s240509 (Jan) was in charge of things such as: Weights&Biases setup, model deploying, continuous deploying, setting up DVC, Google Cloud Storage, creating make rules.

+Student s240498 (Adam) was responsible for creating the data processing pipeline, creating the model evaluation script, writing unit tests, and setting up the CI pipeline for testing and model evaluation.

+Student s233562 (Antonis) was in charge of the training setup, Ruff and Pre-commit setup and creating the frontend with Streamlit.